What We Do

 Treatment

-After a brief break from surveys, the technicians are back to the field with treatment plans, meaning they have evaluated the many populations across the ecosystems, and determined which invasive populations will and will not be eradicated that year.
+After a brief break from surveys, the team is back in the field with treatment plans, meaning they’ve evaluated the populations across ecosystems and determined which invasive plant populations will and won’t be eradicated that year.
 The strike team uses a combination of chemical and mechanical eradication methods, first killing the plants, and then removing the biomass.

 And then the cycle repeats…

-Invasive species eradication is a multi-year project, as one season’s treatment is usually not sufficient.
-Depending on the invasive species, a three-year program can be enough to fully remove a population from an area, but population size and density are closely monitored to determine treatment methods year to year.
+Invasive species control and eradication is a long-term project that spans multiple years, as one season of treatment is usually not sufficient.
+Depending on the invasive species, a three-year program can be enough to full remove a population from an area, but population size and density are closely monitored to determine treatment methods year to year.

 “The proper use of science is not to conquer nature but to live in it.”